Building an AdS/BCFT Josephson junction within Horndeski gravity

-In this study, we explore the holographic Josephson current in the presence of boundaries within the AdS/BCFT framework in Horndeski gravity.
-To construct the AdS/BCFT correspondence, it is necessary to add a boundary term to Horndeski gravity, ensuring a finite action on the gravitational side.
-Additionally, boundary counterterms are required to maintain an asymptotic AdS spacetime, forming the foundation of the AdS/BCFT correspondence in Horndeski gravity \cite{Santos:2021orr,Santos:2023flb}.
 A crucial component in constructing the gravitational dual of a Josephson junction is the phase difference \cite{Hu:2015dnl,Horowitz:2011dz,Hartnoll:2008vx}.
 We propose that this phase difference can be expressed as $\Psi=\phi\,e^{i\theta}$, where $\Psi$ is a complex charged scalar field, $\phi$ is a real scalar field, and $\theta$ is the Stückelberg field \cite{Liu:2022bdu}.
-The Lagrangian can represent all these fields, providing a comprehensive framework for analyzing the Josephson junction within this holographic setup.
-This Lagrangian is given by
+The Lagrangian representing these fields together with the electromagnetic field strength $F=dA$, providing a comprehensive framework for analyzing the Josephson junction within this holographic setup is given by